Information for interstate and overseas practitioners regarding practising in Victoria, Australia and joining the Victorian Bar.

 Requirements

-Grant of a practising certificate as a barrister is subject to the statutory condition of having completed the readers' course and reading with a mentor to the satisfaction of the designated regulatory authority (the Victorian Bar) (s.50 LPUL).
-It is further subject to the approval of Bar Council as delegate of the Legal Services Board.
+Grant of a practising certificate as a barrister is subject to the statutory condition of having completed the Readers' Course and the Reading Period with a mentor to the satisfaction of the designated regulatory authority (the Victorian Bar) (s.50 LPUL).
+It is further subject to the approval of Bar Council as delegate of the Victorian Legal Services Board.

 Fees